 Simplicity Sofas is unlike any other furniture company you have ever heard of.

-6 years after opening our first factory in High Point, NC I received a phone call from a man who is supposed to know "everything" about the residentil furniture industry -- the editor-in-chief of Furniture Today, the furniture industry’s leading trade publication.
-National headquarters for the publication are located less than 10 miles from the Simplicity Sofas factory.
+6 years after opening our first factory in High Point, NC I received a phone call from a man who is supposed to know "everything" about the residentil furniture industry -- the editor-in-chief of Furniture Today, the industry’s leading trade publication.
+National headquarters for Furniture Today, are located less than 10 miles from the Simplicity Sofas factory.

 The editor’s first question: “Who the heck are you guys?”

-The reason for the editor-in-chief’s phone call and question was that a press release had just come across his desk announcing that Simplicity Sofas had just been awarded the $20,000 Grand Prize in a nationwide competition for America's Most Innovative Small Business.
+The reason for the phone call and question was that a press release had just come across his desk announcing that Simplicity Sofas had just been awarded the $20,000 Grand Prize in a nationwide competition for America's Most Innovative Small Business.
 It was the first time the editor-in-chief or any of his staff of editors and reporters had ever heard of Simplicity Sofas.

 Simplicity Sofas has also popped up in other surprising places.

-For example the Customer Experience Professionals Association (CXPA) is a 1500+ member international organization comprised primarily of customer service professionals from well-known major corporations in consumer products, communications, insurance, electronics, transportation and other major industries.
+For example the Customer Experience Professionals Association (CXPA) is a 1500+ member international organization comprised primarily of customer service professionals from well-known major corporations in consumer products, communications, insurance, electronics, transportation and other consumer-related industries.

 Each year the CXPA presents Customer Service Innovation Awards to firms that excel in different areas of customer service.
 These awards go primarily to large and multi-national corporations.
 Simplicity Sofas was named an award finalist for its unusual approach to “extreme” customer service in an e-commerce environment.

 So who the heck is Simplicity Sofas?

 Simplicity Sofas is an American manufacturer that creates custom-built sofas, sleepers, sectionals and reclining furniture for small spaces and narrow entranceways.
 Its furniture fits into places that other furniture simply can't go.